 A SHORT SUMMARY OF KING OLAV’S LIFE

 Olav the 5th, also known as »Folkekongen« or The People’s King was a very popular and influential King of Norway, voted a Norwegian of a century.
 He was crowned King on September 21st, 1957 .
 During the World War II he was appointed Norwegian Chief of Defense.
-He was a very capable military leader and also a very good athlete.
+He was a very capable military leader, a very good athlete and he was very fond of art and literature.
 He died of a heart attack on January 17th, 1991.

 KING OLAV’S HOROSCOPE